opendocsg/slw-judgments-backfill/2016_SGHC_246/report.md

 187    I accept Newcon’s submission.
 I begin with cl 2 of the letter of intent.
 Clause 2 states that the main contract period lasts 15 months, from 1 November 2012 to 31 January 2014, and requires CAA to follow progress on site, including any revisions to the construction schedule, in producing and delivering slabs.

 188    Clause 2 is in my view a condition of the contract.
-Whether a term is a condition is, of course, to be determined by ascertaining the objective intentions of the parties on the contract’s proper construction in light of all the surrounding circumstances: _Man Financial (S) Pte Ltd (formerly known as E D & F Man International (S) Pte Ltd) v Wong Bark Chuan David_ [2008] 1 SLR(R) 663 (“ _Man Financial_ ”) at [174].
+Whether a term is a condition is, of course, to be determined by ascertaining the objective intentions of the parties on the contract’s proper construction in light of all the surrounding circumstances: _Man Financial (S) Pte Ltd (formerly known as E D & F Man International (S) Pte Ltd) v Wong Bark Chuan David_ <span class="citation">[2008] 1 SLR(R) 663</span> (“ _Man Financial_ ”) at [174].
 The commercial purpose of the contract was for CAA to deliver slabs to Newcon for installation, on time and in sequence.
 Both parties knew that timely delivery of the slabs was necessary to ensure that Newcon could adhere to the main contract timeline set out in the construction schedule.
 This was exactly the subject of cl 2.
 CAA’s eventual breach of cl 2 resulted precisely in the anticipated consequence – _ie_ , delays in Newcon’s performance and completion of the main contract, and Newcon’s liability to pay liquidated damages to JTC in the amount of $407,000.

 189    The commercial purpose of the contract similarly drives me to conclude that the implied term of due diligence and expedition was a condition of the contract.